ReckoningHero/website2/_posts/2019-5-11-The Unique Qualities of a Software Programmer.md

 ---
 layout: post
-title: "Blog #6: First Post of 2019: The Uniqueness and Discipline of Being a Software Programmer"
+title: "Blog #6: The Uniqueness and Discipline of Being a Software Programmer"
 featured-img: SoftwareD

 ---